papasanimohansrinivas/jekyll-now/_posts/2020-11-21-Fire-Detection-Product-For-Timber-Yard.md

 I got switched back to old team in march 2020 and reunited with shekhar,sreeram,aditya and all.
 But CORONA happened  we went to lockdown and i came to my

 hometown.
 While i was doing evening walking i menitioned it to my dad about the project.
-He encouraged me try solo.I was testing  again pretrained classification
+He encouraged me try solo.

+He had doubts that there were existing  cameras to do this , I tried to convince him otherwise.Again  anyway i was testing  again pretrained classification

 models for fire.But  with no success but one saturday morining  i tried Firenet from twitter on candle fire it was able to draw a box correctly on it from 8 feet